kailash-manasarovar/statement/docs/timeline/2023/july.md

 ![Julia Lohmann](../../content/images/carmen/sinremite-julia-lohmann.jpg)

-- I'm truly amazed at the hacker's dedication and commitment.
-None of it made any sense to me.
+- I'm truly amazed at the dedication and commitment of the teachers and staff at the conservatory.
+- None of it made any sense to me; unless they are truly evil people which I was never able to reconcile with my experience of living in Dénia, prior to being targeted by the criminal pedo-porn gangs.

 ### The guy at the Alhambra

 - The plate lady pictures stop completely and I start seeing a similar "set" of repeated pictures with a specific character.
 - This time, it's a man sitting at a bench with the Alhambra behind him in Granada.
 - The picture is viewable for a few weeks.
-- I will see this man at the beach in September.
+- I see this man at the beach in September when he walks in front of me, making sure I see his face.

 ![man at the alhambra](../../content/images/man-at-the-alhambra.png)